Oklahoma City Yard Dawgz: 2008 season

 The Yard Dawgs brought back Gary Reasons to coach in 2008, but after the team got off to a 1–5 start, Reasons stepped down as head coach.
 Sparky McEwen took over as interim head coach.
-On June 28, 2008 against the Lubbock Renegades, Wide Receiver Al Hunt became only the third player in af2 history to record 1,000 points.
+On June 28, 2008, against the Lubbock Renegades, Wide Receiver Al Hunt became only the third player in af2 history to record 1,000 points.

 2009 season

-After starting the season with a team-record 4–0 record, the Yard Dawgz dropped five games in a row, the longest in team history, to drop to 4–5.
-Since then, the Dawgz won three straight to push their record to 7–5 with an eye still on the playoffs.
+After starting the season with a 4–0 record, a team–record four straight opening wins, the Yard Dawgz then dropped five games in a row, the longest losing streak in team history, to drop to 4–5.
+The Dawgz bounced back to win three in a row to push their record to 7–5, and kept their playoff hopes alive.

 On June 20, the Yard Dawgz faced off against the Corpus Christi Sharks.
-The Yard Dawgz beat the Sharks 93–41 and set an af2 record for points scored in the first half (59) and beat the franchise record of points scored in a game that was originally set against the Tulsa Talons.
+The Yard Dawgz beat the Sharks 93–41 and set an af2 record for points scored in a first half (59) and beat their own franchise record for points scored in a game, which had previously been set against the Tulsa Talons.

-Despite a win to the Spokane Shock on June 26, the Yard Dawgz clinched a playoff berth after a loss by Central Valley to Boise the next night.
-The playoff appearance marked the ninth time in six years the Dawgz were in post-season play.
+Despite a loss against the Spokane Shock on June 26, the Yard Dawgz clinched a playoff berth when Boise beat Central Valley on the next night.
+The playoff appearance marked the fifth time in six years that the Dawgz were in post-season play.

 The Yard Dawgz season ended on August 1 at the hands of the Tulsa Turkeys in the first round of ArenaCup playoffs.
-With the loss, the Dawgz has dropped five straight postseason games and is winless in the team's history in the playoffs.
+With the loss, the Dawgz had dropped five straight postseason games and were winless in the team's history in the playoffs.